MantossG/LITA_CLASS_Project/README.md

 Insights:
 ---
 A. *Overall Observation in Revenue Trends:*
-  - There seems to be a significant decrease in  total Revenue generation across the regions for both years, suggesting that some of the regions may be facing some challenges in sales performance or as a result of unfavorable market conditions.
+  - The data shows a significant decrease in total Revenue generation across the regions for both years, suggesting that some of the regions may be facing some challenges in sales performance or as a result of unfavorable market conditions.

-B. *Rgional Performance:*
+B. *Regional Performance:*
-   - North East: The North East region seems to be the highest generator of the total revenue for both years.
-However, in 2015 there seems to be a significant  drop in revenue generation in this same region which may attributted to market conditions such as competition or consumer behavior.
+   - North East: The North East region has the highest generator of the total revenue for both years.
+However, in 2015 there is a significant  drop in revenue generation in this same region which may attributted to market conditions such as competition or consumer behavior.

    - South West: this region shows that it is the second highest revenue generator which also shows a decrease in the year 2015.

    - Soth SOuth: This region is the third highest generator of the total revenue with a significant decline in revenue over the years.

-   - South East: in this region, there is a decrease in revenue generation just as the South South region but however, this region seems not to contribute greatly to the total revenue as this may be due to challenges in sales performance faced by this region.
+   - South East: in this region, there is a decrease in revenue generation just as the South South region but however, this region does not to contribute greatly to the total revenue as this may be due to challenges in sales performance faced by this region.

    - North West: this region is the second lowest revenue generation region as indicated by the trend line, with low revenue for both 2014 and 2015, this may be a potentetial area of concern as this